-You can strengthen your core by doing the same exercises that a 30 years old does to strengthen his core.
-To strengthen your core you need to strengthen your abs as abs are a part of our core.
+You can strengthen your core by doing the same exercises that a 30 years old do to strengthen his core.
+To strengthen your core, you need to strengthen your abs, as abs are a part of our core.
 There are plenty of easy exercises like planks.
-You can do all kinds of planks, actually, including the side planks.
+You can do all kinds of planks, including side planks.
 Then cats & cows and bird dog etc. The names are as impressive as the exercises.

-You can work out to your heart's content.
-You only need to keep in mind that your muscles will be sour in the first few days due to any exercise you perform.
+You can work out to your heart’s content.
+You only need to remember that your muscles will be sour in the first few days due to any exercise you perform.
 So start slow and do less exercise in the beginning.
 Work for one muscle group at a time.
 You may increase the same over a while.

 Should seniors lift heavy weights?

-- Resistance training is more important now – The war against belly fat is more fierce now.
+- Resistance training is more important now – The war against belly fat is more fierce.
 Weight training enhances memory too.
 Metabolism also gets a boost.

-- Interval Training is much more useful than moderate exercise like a walk in your fight against belly fat.
+- Interval Training is much more helpful than moderate exercise, like a walk in your fight against belly fat.

-- Depending on your fitness, you may need to take more than a 24 hr interval between weight training in a week.
+- Depending on your fitness, you may need to take more than a 24-hour interval between weight training in a week.

 - Warm-up is a must now, and it shall include stretching and cardio.

 - Full Nights sleep – 7 hrs plus

 - Stop Smoking and Limit Drinking to 60 ml/day of stiff drinks.

 We must keep our elders’ hail and hearty, and I am also being mean.
 Their dependence on us will be less if they are healthy, energetic, and happy.
 We should ensure they indulge in some workout routine, come what may.